Absences and Tardies

 Student progress reports will be sent home quarterly.
 You may access current grades through Powergrade, via the district or school website.
 If you have questions about signing onto this system, please contact the school.

-Toys, including trading cards, playing cards and electronic equipment are not to be brought to school.
+Toys, including trading cards, playing cards and electronic devices are not to be brought to school.
 They become a distraction to learning and are easily lost or misplaced.
-Students can bring bats, balls, mitts, and other athletic equipment if they wish to do so.
+Students can bring balls, mitts, and other athletic equipment if they wish to do so.
 We strongly recommend marking all items.
 The school is not responsible for any items that are lost, stolen, or damaged.

 Parent Teacher conferences are held three times each year.
 The first two weeks of school we hold conferences to set expectations, establish goals and establish communication.
 During the school year parent teacher conferences are held two more times in the fall and spring to discuss progress and whether or not students are mastering essential standards and skills.